Getting Started In Food Photography

 Tripods

-Now that we’ve covered some different cameras and lenses, let’s talk tripods!
+Now that we’ve covered some different cameras and lenses, let’s talk about tripods!
 Holding the camera is totally fine when you’re just starting out.
 But, having a good tripod to work with is definitely going to come in handy down the road, especially for food photography.

 Tripods help stabilize your camera to avoid camera shake and blurry images.
 When to use a tripod depends on the types of images you’re shooting, your camera settings and the light you are working with.
 I’m sharing two different tripods that I own and love below.